Georgia Tech hosts Bryant and Alabama A&M - WTOP News

 BOTTOM LINE: Alabama A&M visits Georgia Tech after Anthony Bryant scored 22 points in Alabama A&M’s 97-90 loss to the Samford Bulldogs.

 The Yellow Jackets are 5-4 in home games.
-Georgia Tech is 2-3 when it wins the turnover battle and averages 10.8 turnovers per game.
+Georgia Tech is 2-3 when it turns the ball over less than its opponents and averages 10.8 turnovers per game.

-The Bulldogs are 0-4 on the road.
-Alabama A&M is ninth in the SWAC with 21.2 defensive rebounds per game led by Quincy McGriff averaging 4.0.
+The Bulldogs have gone 0-4 away from home.
+Alabama A&M is second in the SWAC with 33.6 rebounds per game led by Chad Moodie averaging 4.7.

-Georgia Tech’s average of 7.7 made 3-pointers per game is 1.9 fewer made shots on average than the 9.6 per game Alabama A&M allows.
-Alabama A&M has shot at a 42.5% clip from the field this season, 0.3 percentage points fewer than the 42.8% shooting opponents of Georgia Tech have averaged.
+Georgia Tech is shooting 42.6% from the field this season, 2.6 percentage points lower than the 45.2% Alabama A&M allows to opponents.
+Alabama A&M averages 8.4 made 3-pointers per game this season, 0.1 more makes per game than Georgia Tech gives up.

-TOP PERFORMERS: Lance Terry is scoring 14.8 points per game with 2.8 rebounds and 1.5 assists for the Yellow Jackets.
+TOP PERFORMERS: Lance Terry is shooting 43.9% and averaging 14.8 points for the Yellow Jackets.

 LAST 10 GAMES: Yellow Jackets: 4-6, averaging 71.9 points, 33.9 rebounds, 13.6 assists, 5.2 steals and 3.3 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 73.4 points per game.